madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 6. Output these findings to a well-organized table for additional analysis.

 # Running Our Code
+To run our code, utilize the following command:
 ```
 python3 wrapper.py -o [OUTPUT DIRECTORY] -l [LOG FILE NAME]
 ```